Wisconsin Highway 26: History

 The original 1917 alignment of WIS 26 mostly followed the current alignment south of Juneau, but the segment north of Juneau was directed towards Theresa.
 In 1921, WIS 26 was extended via Kewaskum and Waldo to end at Sheboygan—via present-day WIS 28.
 In 1924, the route was realigned.
-From Juneau, it followed its present alignment to prsent-day US 41 and into Oshkosh, then continued north from that point along present day WIS 76 up to Greenville, turning westward onto present-day WIS 15 there to continue to New London.
+From Juneau, it followed its present alignment to present-day US 41 and into Oshkosh, then continued north from that point along present day WIS 76 up to Greenville, turning westward onto present-day WIS 15 there to continue to New London.
 From there, the route followed present-day US 45, passing through Clintonville, Wittenberg, Antigo and Eagle River.
 The route connected with then M-26.
 WIS 26 was also concurrent with WIS 10 south of Janesville.
 In 1934, US 45 debuted, which replaced WIS 26 from Oshkosh northward.
 The route was truncated on the southern end to end at Janesville in the late 1940s.

 Four bypasses were constructed for WIS 26—around Milton to the east in 2013-14, around Fort Atkinson to the west in the 1990s, around Jefferson to the west in the 2000s, and around Watertown to the west in 2012-14.